CLIUtils/CLI11/README.md

              help_string="")

 app.add_flag(option_name,
-             variable_to_bind_to, // bool, int, 🆕 float, 🆕 vector, 🆕 enum, or 🆕 string-like, or 🆕 anything with a defined conversion from a string like add_option
+             variable_to_bind_to, // bool, int, 🆕 float, 🆕 vector, 🆕 enum, or 🆕 string-like, or 🆕 any singular object with a defined conversion from a string like add_option help_string="")
-             help_string="")

 app.add_flag_function(option_name, // 🆕